peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static PeterO.Text.ICharacterInput StringToInput(
         this string str);

 Converts a text string to a character input.
 The resulting input can then e used to encode the text to bytes, or to read the string code point by ode point, among other things.
-When reading the string, any unpaired urrogate characters are replaced with the replacement character (U+FFFD).
-In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows:  `str.StringToInput(offset, length)` .
+When reading the string, any unpaired urrogate characters are replaced with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `
+          str.StringToInput(offset, length)
+        ` .
 If the object's class already has a StringToInput method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

 <b>Return Value:</b>